cmpxchg16b-nop/ipv6-lab/README.md

 The [`test/`](test/) directory holds scripted checks meant to be run **after** the `init.d/` scripts have brought the lab up.
-They sanity-check the underlay and exercise the SRv6 data plane (including the BGP-signaled VPN), and the second one demonstrates SRv6 inline-mode traffic steering on top of the fabric.
+They sanity-check the underlay and exercise the SRv6 data plane (including the BGP-signaled VPN); `02` and `03` then demonstrate SRv6 inline-mode traffic steering, the second keyed on source address and the third keyed on the IPv6 flow label.

 ```bash
 # run the whole test suite in order